ferrisbueller66/ferrisbueller66.github.io/_posts/2020-04-16-food_pairings_for_beers_-_my_first_ruby_program.markdown

 I had 8 beers to try to find at the store.

 Try it yourself!
-You can download my Food Pairings for Beer program on my github page.
+You can download my [Beer-Pairing App for Food program](https://github.com/ferrisbueller66/beer_pairing_app) on my github page.